openstreams/wflow/doc/index.rst

 -  the wflow\_gr4 model (a distributed version of the gr4h/d models).

--  the wflow\_W3RA model.
+-  the wflow\_W3RA model (a global hydrological model)

--  the wflow\_routing model (a kinematic wave model that can run on the output of tone of the hydrological models).
+-  the wflow\_routing model (a kinematic wave model that can run on the output of one of the hydrological models optionally including a floodplain for more realistic simulations in areas that flood).

 -  the wflow\_wave model (a dynamic wave model that can run on the output of the wflow\_routing model).